-The following is a draft assessment by FSANZ of the costs and benefits of the two regulatory options identified so far.
+The following is an assessment by FSANZ of the costs and benefits of the two regulatory options identified.
 This is based on information supplied by the applicant and experience FSANZ has gained from consideration of previous Applications relating to GM foods.
-Your comments are also invited on the costs and benefits identified for the options below.

-7.2.1 Option 1

-Consumers: Cost in terms of a possible reduction in the availability of certain food products.
+- 7.2.1 Option 1 - Consumers: Cost in terms of a possible reduction in the availability of certain food products.